 With SR&ED financing, your company can finance the tax credit quarterly as it accrues and pumps it directly into your R&D efforts instead of waiting a year or more for your SR&ED refund.

 Manufacturing Companies Trying To Meet A Large Order

 New manufacturing businesses operate on a day-to-day basis.
 So, It can be difficult for them to fill out large immediate orders because of a lack of capital.
 Venture debt can be a great alternative financing solution if you:

 - Need bulk transportation for the finished product?

-- Need to finalize product development and scale production faster?
+- Need to finalize product development and scale production quickly?

-Venture debt finances your needs faster than equity as it can be finalized in as little as three to business.
+Venture debt finances your needs faster than equity as there’s potential to finalize it in as little as three business days.

 Do you have a startup in Canada that needs funding to grow?
 Venbridge has several venture debt solutions that could be a great fit for a growing business like yours.
 Our services empower companies like yours to maximize government incentives, better manage cash flow, and invest more in the areas you need.